 33. How to Start Your Game Narrative

 There’s no “definitive answer” for how to start a game narrative.
 But there are tips and best practices.
-We turn once again to the Extra Credits YouTube channel for a help.
+We turn once again to the Extra Credits YouTube channel for help.
 This five-minute video walks you through the inextricable link between game story and gameplay.

 34. How to Write Story for Games

-Hearing how other game writers think about story and go about writing stories for games can be really helpful, no matter where you are in your writing career.
+Hearing how other game writers think about the story and go about writing stories for games can be really helpful, no matter where you are in your writing career.

 Sometimes you’ll feel stuck, sometimes you’ll feel stale–hearing some fresh points of view can help free you from those funks, and that’s what you’ll get in this video: fresh perspective.